"Red Fuji, Fine Wind, Clear Morning", Katsushika Hokusai (1830s) (Public Domain)

 ABOUT US

-Vision International Film Festival (VIIF) showcases short and feature films that include both narratives and documentaries, focusing on topics of spirituality, humanity, virtues, moral characters, and universal values.
+Vision International Film Festival (ViFF) showcases short and feature films that include both narratives and documentaries, focusing on topics of spirituality, humanity, virtues, moral characters, and universal values.
 This is a platform for films that are uplifting for humanity.
 Our film selection is not limited by country, culture, religious, language, or ethnicity boundaries.

 How it started (Our Story)